top of page

 Neighbourhood News

 The sewer pump station on West 49th Ave (west of Dunbar, north side) has reached the end of its service life.
-It is being replaced to meet new safety requirements and features an earthquake-resilient design with protection against rising sea levels.
+It is being replaced to meet new safety requirements.
+It features an earthquake-resilient design with protection against rising sea levels.
 Construction began in early 2025 and is expected to be finished by summer 2026.
+The most disruptive activity (pile driving) was done in early August 2025 and construction of the building has begun.

 When the station is completed, it will be screened from the neighbouring property by lodge pole pine trees, red flowering currant, and salmonberry.
 To screen the station from the street, salmonberry, HM Eddie yew, and snowberry will be planted in front.